Fizz Build Guide by Morzanoth

 Urchin Strike This is your primary gap closing ability.
 When cast you will travel a fixed distance no matter how close you are to your target.
 It does apply on-hit effects which is pretty useful with lichbane but it enemies can flash or dash to avoid the damage.

-Seastone Trident The passive bleed on this ability is nothing to grand early on to be honest.
+Seastone Trident The passive bleed on this ability is nothing too grand early on to be honest.
 The bleed no longer proc's counts as spell damage so you need to use the active to proc your jungle item's passive.
 You need a few levels and some ability power before it is worth leveling.
 The active side to it is very useful as the auto attack reset is nice and the CD reset on kill helps clearing the jungle a bit faster.
-Please note that this is probably your most consistent form of damage when used right.
-The increased damage to bleeding targets gives you a surprising amount of burst damage that a lot of people don't respect enough.
+Please note that this is probably your most consistent form of damage as even if you don't kill the target you gain bonus damage for a couple seconds

 Playful / Trickster The single ability in Fizz's kit that will tilt enemies beyond reason.
 The ability to avoid all incoming damage for a short amount of time means that fizz can tower dive pretty easily and reset turret aggression easily.
 This is also you're highest damaging ability so you need to use it wisely early on.
 I will explain a bit later on.